epfl-ada/ada-2020-project-milestone-p3-p3_navaja/README.md

 In the same vein as Muchlinski _et al._ [[5]](#5), both ROC-AUC and F1 scores will be used to evaluate model performance.
 These metrics are commonly used for binary classification of imbalanced data.

  ### 4.2.
 Effect of spatial data separation
 Following the importance of the "Western Europe and US Dummy" variable in Muchlinski _et al._ [[5]](#5), we will aggregate the data by geographical area (either continent or subregion, to be determined), and see whether predictive accuracy differs when fitting the models separately on each group.
 The same training paradigm and metrics as in **4.1** will be used.
-We will then analyze feature importance to see whether different variables can explain better civil war events in different geographical areas.
+We will then analyze feature importance (e.g., using Gini scores for tree-based models) to see whether different variables can explain better civil war events in different geographical areas.

  ### 4.3.
 Predicting civil war onset as time series forecasting
-In this section, we will consider that each country is assigned to a time series of civil war/peace events, and see whether civil war events could be forecasted given past data using simple time forecasting models (e.g., autogressors (AR) or ARIMA).
+In this section, we will consider that each country is assigned to a time series of civil war/peace events, and see whether civil war events could be forecast given past data using simple time forecasting models (e.g., autogressors (AR) or ARIMA).

 ## 5. Proposed timeline
  ### 5.1.
 Week 1: Implementation of steps 4.1, 4.2